-Fig. 78: PV applications worldwide in remote areas [45]
+Fig. 88: PV applications worldwide in remote areas [45]

-Worldwide the most ambitious solar energy project - including also other renewable energy sources like wind, biomass and hydro - is the DESERTEC-EUMENA project, see figure 79 [46].
+Worldwide the most ambitious solar energy project - including also other renewable energy sources like wind, biomass and hydro - is the DESERTEC-EUMENA project, see figure 89 [46].
+The realisation is now open, on the other hand Morocco is on the best way to become a strong "solar player" with its new CSP-plants.

-Fig. 79: DESERTEC project in the EUMENA region [46]
+Fig. 89: DESERTEC project in the EUMENA region [46]

 This project is - or better to say - was planned to supply EUrope and the MEditteranian region and North Africa with electricity.
 The backbone of the electricity production is thought to be mainly the CSP electricity located in the hot and sunny regions of the Sahara desert. - The red cubes indicate the size/area of land, which is necessary to produce the electricity for the given region.

 Even the world (in 2005) could be served theoretically with electricity by the bigger "hot spot". - Despite the tremendous capital investment also the technical demands like the electricity distribution by DC-cables of thousands of kilometres in length seem to bring to an end this ambitious plan.

 The use of solar energy as heat or electricity is worldwide accepted and implemented in the nations' energy supply systems.
-The global solar power map in figure 80 [16] gives an actual overview about the solar data for chosen countries:
+The global solar power map in figure 90 [16] gives an actual overview about the solar data for chosen countries:

-Upper data: Cumulative installed capacity in 2019 Middle data: Cumulative installed capacity in 2014 and

-PV penetration in 2014

-Lower data: Number of people powered by solar in 2014.
+Upper data: Cumulative installed capacity in 2019 Middle data: Cumulative installed capacity in 2014 and PV penetration in 2014 Lower data: Number of people powered by solar in 2014.

-Fig. 80: Global solar power map for selected countries [16]
+Fig. 90: Global solar power map for selected countries $[\underline{16}]$